Dalas121/Heir_2_The_Throne/README.md

 	to justify everyone taking time off of a civil war to go find it

 S41: Cliffs of Thoria
+	give Warven lots of XP, so we don't have to worry about remembering his XP from S30

 S42: Snow Plains
 	(or maybe not; snow plains doesn't really fit with the theme of this section - weakening Asheviere)